digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/how-to/run-action-from-runjs.md

 # Run `Actions` from RunJS query

-Now you can trigger all the `actions` available in ToolJet from within the `RunJS` query.
+Now you can trigger all the `actions` available in JumpStart from within the `RunJS` query.
 This guide includes the syntax for each action along with the example.

 ### Run Query